 Prefix searching is only available for streaming and attributes.
 A prefix search term (e.g. 'car*') behaves like a pattern match on the given field: Documents that have at least one word beginning with the given prefix are returned (or not returned if the '-' syntax is used).
 A prefix search term does not add or change the ranking of the documents in the result set.

-If match:prefix is specified in the search definition, then this is the default match mode for this field.
+If match:prefix is specified in the schema, then this is the default match mode for this field.
 If it is not specified, then tokenized search is the default matching mode for streaming, and exact match for attributes.

 An example of using prefix search with streaming: